Projects for LRI Stakeholders

 New Jersey SBIR Matching Program

-Employment opportunities created: Sixty percent of the projects gave new employment opportunities.
+• Employment opportunities created: Sixty percent of the projects gave new employment opportunities.
 Twenty-four new positions were created of which 18 were full-time employees, 2 were part-time employees and 4 were interns.
 On average, each project created about 1.84 jobs.
 The maximum number of new jobs created by a project was 6 and the minimum was 0.
 Among the new employees hired, 15% were females.

-Patent issued: Technology development and knowledge creation are important for economic growth and development.
+• Patent issued: Technology development and knowledge creation are important for economic growth and development.
 The number of patents obtained by the companies indicates innovation and new technological development.
-In total, 13 patents were issued for the projects: 11 U.S patents and 2 international patents.
+In total, 13 patents were issued for the projects: 11 U.S. patents and 2 international patents.
 On average, about 1 patent was issued per project.
 The projects had also filed several other patent applications and were awaiting results.

-Physical space expansion: The physical space expansion of the companies denotes the expansion in economic activity.
+• Physical space expansion: The physical space expansion of the companies denotes the expansion in economic activity.
 Among the 13 companies surveyed, 6 (46%) of them reported expanding their physical space in NJ.
 They reported expansion of both their office and lab spaces.

-Additional investment attracted: The new companies often need more budget to continue their R&D, production, and commercialization activities.
+• Additional investment attracted: The new companies often need more budget to continue their R&D, production, and commercialization activities.
 From the survey result, it was found that the projects funded by the SBIR/STTR matching programs were able to attract additional investments.
-The projects obtained an additional $6,646,378 investment in total, over 16x the CSIT matching amount and more than doubling their SBIR/STTR awards.
+The projects obtained an additional $6,646,378 investment in total, over 16x the CSIT matching amount, and more than doubling their SBIR/STTR awards.
 The new investments were achieved in the form of grants, loans, and private company investments.
-The majority of new investments were received as grants (56%), private companies funding (38%), and as loans (6%).
+The majority of new investments were received as grants (56%), private companies funding (38%), and loans (6%).
 1 of the 13 companies was acquired by another company for its technology.

 Updated Reports: Rounds 1 and 2 Results | Presentation